SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Trending/Advanced_analytics_trending/Pattern_matching/Defining_a_pattern.md

 In a trend graph showing trend information for one single parameter ([univariate patterns](xref:Working_with_pattern_matching#univariate-patterns)) or multiple parameters ([multivariate patterns](xref:Working_with_pattern_matching#multivariate-patterns)), **first select the section of the graph** that you identify as a recurring pattern.
 The way you can do so depends on the configuration of the trending user settings.
 See [Trending settings](xref:User_settings#trending-settings).

-There are now two ways to define the pattern, a quick way where you use all default options, and a more extensive way where you can customize those options.<!-- RN 36114 -->
+There are two ways to define the pattern, a quick way where you use all default options, and a more extensive way where you can customize those options.<!-- RN 36114 -->

-> [!NOTE]
-> It is not possible to define a pattern in a trend graph that shows trend information for a [generic parameter](xref:General_parameters)<!--RN 40086-->.

 - To **quickly** define a pattern, click the tag icon, enter a name for the pattern definition, and click the check mark icon.